omarryhan/aiogoogle/docs/index.rst

 OAuth2
 ^^^^^^^^^^^^^

-This is the most commonly used method and the only one implemented by Aiogoogle now.
+OAuth2 is the most commonly used service account authorization method and the only one implemented by Aiogoogle.
 There are a couple of ways you can access Google APIs using OAuth2 tokens for service accounts: